DFNaiff/dfnaiff.github.io/docs/_posts/2024-03-13-thoughts-on-entropy-1.markdown

 $$
 \bar{\delta f} = k_B \frac{\log \hat{Z}}{\frac \partial \alpha} dV,
 $$

-which can alo be directly derived from the properties of $\log Z$ described previously.
+which can also be directly derived from the properties of $\log Z$ described previously.

 Finally, to get to Euler's relation, we will need to _assume_ that